dart-ecosystem/ioc.dart/README.md

 # IoC
-The most simple Ioc Container of Dart and Flutter
+The most simple IoC Container of Dart and Flutter

 If you looking for a package that is light-weight and provide production-ready of inversion of control, then this package is right for you.